Is Tech Training Worth It? 10 Myths Debunked

 Reality: Free resources are great, but structured training takes you further.

-Even though YouTube videos and blogs are great for fast advice, they sometimes lack the structure and depth of official IT instruction.
-Structured courses offer thorough, current knowledge and can lead to credentials that can improve your resume.
-You need both for a well-rounded meal, so think of formal instruction as the main dish and free resources as appetizers.
+Although YouTube videos and blogs are great for quick advice, they sometimes lack the structure and depth of official IT instruction.
+Structured courses offer thorough, up-to-date knowledge and can lead to credentials that enhance your resume.
+You need both for a well-rounded meal, so think of formal instruction as the main dish and free resources as appetisers.

 Myth 8: IT Training is Only for People Who Want to Work in IT